ehmatthes/learning_log_heroku_test/README.md

 Anticipated changes
 ---

 This should probably not be the default buildpack behavior.
-I would anticipate having to set a config variable, or set of variables, such as `AUTO_CONFIGURE_ALL`, `AUTO_CONFIGURE_DB`, `AUTO_CONFIGURE_STATIC`, and maybe one or two more if needed.
-This way, as a user begins to customize their deployment, they can turn any or all of these flags off and customize that aspect of deployment.
+I would anticipate having a set of config variables, such as `AUTO_CONFIGURE_ALL`, `AUTO_CONFIGURE_DB`, `AUTO_CONFIGURE_STATIC`, and maybe one or two more if needed.
+This way, as a user begins to customize their deployment, they can turn any or all of these flags off and customize each aspect of deployment.

 Note about *fake_deploy.txt*
 ---